 Kenya is committed to international efforts on population and development.
-This policy integrates the ICPD Programme of

-Action and is a manifestation of Kenya's advocacy of global population and development concerns.
+This policy integrates relevant sections of the ICPD Programme of Action and is a manifestation of Kenya's advocacy of global population and development concerns.

 5.0 CRITICAL POPULATION ISSUES AND STRATEGIES